-Hemingway’s mission is to make your writing clearer.
+Hemingway's mission is to make your writing clearer.
+The name is inspired by Hemingway's tendency to prefer simple sentences over complex sentences.
 This application, available online or downloadable for a fee, aims to make the content you write more digestible and understandable to the greatest number of readers.

 It is a very playful tool that chases away very complicated sentences, phrases and words.

 Sidenote: I love Hemingway App's Readability Score because it's straightforward

 It is reminiscent of Albert Einstein's quote: "If you cannot explain something simply, it is because you have not understood it well".